adobe/experience-platform-workshop-201901/chapters/chapter-8.md

     Download and install [PostgreSQL](https://www.postgresql.org/download/windows/)

-    After installation you will need to edit your path variable:
+    After installation you will need to edit your path variable to add two entries:

+    ```
+    C:\Program Files\PostgreSQL\11.1\bin
+    C:\Program Files\PostgreSQL\11.1\lib
+    ```

+    The version number, 11.1 in the case above, may very depending on what version of PostgreSQL you installed.
+At the time of writing 11.1 was the latest version.

     ![](../images/chapter-8/path.png)